 Can Your Spouse Deliberately Default on a Mortgage During Divorce? - Divorce Help

-Sometimes, things get heated and downright nasty during divorce.
-There are all sorts of stories of spouses doing vindictive things to one another in an ever escalating game of revenge one-upsmanship.
+Sometimes, things get heated and downright nasty during a divorce.
+There are all sorts of stories of spouses doing vindictive things to one another in an ever-escalating game of revenge one-upmanship.

 The short answer is yes, but a longer explanation is needed.